eatcodesforlife/githubprofilefinder/README.md

 From what the name of this repo says this is app will allow you to search for a Github user's profile using their Github username.

+Data is extracted from Github users api using JS's Fetch API.

 Made with :heart: and React.

 # Getting Started with Create React App